-To get started, simply cut out each sentence clause, have students place them face up on their desks, then match the correct si clause with its corresponding clause.
+All students will place the sentence clauses face up on their desks.
+They’ll match the correct si clause with its corresponding clause.
 You can easily walk the room and check their progress by using the original copy as your teacher key.

-To help students understand that the si clause can come at the beginning or end of the sentence, some sentences will start with the si clause and others will end with it.
+To help students understand that the French si clauses can come at the beginning or end of the sentence, some sentences will start with the si clause and others will end with it.
 The result clause is always underlined, so students will know to match two different types of clauses.

 Your students will love it, and it will really help them understand the structures: